jcwill415/Stock_Market_Data_Analysis/README.md

 4) Locate the ".ipynb" file ("Stock_Market_Data_Analysis.ipynb") and run Jupyter with the command "jupyter notebook" in your terminal or cmd; this will take you to the project in Jupyter Notebook, opening up a browser.
 5) Once Jupyter opens in the browser, you should see the "Stock_Market_Data_Analysis.ipynb" notebook file.
 Double click to open the file.
 6) To run the program, select "Cell," and "Run All."
-7) For additional charts, please run the "Stock_Market_Data_Analysis_DataVisualizations.ipynb" file in Jupyter Notebook.
+7) For additional charts, please run the "StockMarketDataAnalysis_DataVisualization.ipynb" file in Jupyter Notebook.
 Here I focus mainly on data visualizations for large cap tech stocks (i.e. Apple, Google, Facebook).

 ## Project Summary
 * First, this project will focus on technical analysis, measuring stock price data for movement (volatility) and volume.